Connor-McNamara25/Connor-McNamara25/README.md

 - 👋 Hi, I’m @Connor-McNamara25
-- 👀 I’m interested in software development and am looking to break into the industry
+- 👀 I’m interested in software development and am looking to break into the industry.
-- 🌱 I’m currently learning C# and ASP.net
+- 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on anything that will help me continue my path as a professional developer.